 10. The use of media moderators.
-This was not commented on in the actual responses, but verbally, so we raise it here.
+This was not commented on in the actual responses, but some members commented verbally, so we raise it here.
 We came to the conclusion that print journalists do not make good moderators (in one case it was terrible, but saved due to fast action).
 Our experience with a broadcast journalist on the other hand, at the Adaptation Sub-plenary and High Level Speakers session, was highly successful.
-CIFOR proposes to use broadcast journalists again as moderators in the events it organizes, and will the leave that decision to the organizer of the other sub-plenary (CIFOR will assist in identifying if needed).
+CIFOR proposes to use broadcast journalists again as moderators in the events it organizes, and will the leave that decision open to the organizer of the other sub-plenary (CIFOR will assist in identifying if needed).

-11. Basic Structure of Forest Day.
-All members agreed on the basic structure, on pg 6 of the Concept Note, as last year, with the exception of the branded events to be discussed.
+11. Basic structure of Forest Day.
+All members agreed on the basic structure, on page 6 of the Concept Note, as last year, with the exception of the branded events to be discussed.

 12. Learning event topics.
-All members, including CIFOR, agreed on the need for a great focus on the +in REDD+.
+All members, including CIFOR, agreed on the need for a greater focus on the “+” in REDD+.
 We may want to draw this out at the sub-plenary level on REDD+, or more specifically at the learning event level.

 Members also agreed on the need to draw a closer link between CC and poverty alleviation, and between Adaptation and Mitigation.
 We believe these are related, and CIFOR agrees with these suggestions.
 However, our scientists feel it is still preferable to separate Mitigation from Adaptation at the sub-plenary level (we find there remains a lack of understanding or clarity among donors and others on the relationship between M and A).
 We would prefer to make poverty alleviation one of the key themes in the Sub-plenary on Adaption.
 We could then have a special focus on CC and poverty alleviation as a Learning Event.

-ICRAF, and other members concurred, felt there needed to be a focus on the interaction between "institutional" forest concept in REDD+ and how it interacts with the gradient of tree densities in the landscape (i.e., trees on the farm, agroforestry...).
+ICRAF, and other members concurred, felt there needed to be a focus on the interaction between the "institutional" forest concept in REDD+ and how it interacts with the gradient of tree densities in the landscape (i.e., trees on the farm, agroforestry...).
 We agree and recommend ICRAF join other interested members in preparing a learning event on this topic.
-This is the natural link between Agriculture and Forests.
-We can also consider discussing agriculture in the event on reference levels below.
+This is a natural link between agriculture and forests.
+We would also like to consider a learning event called “Agricultural drivers of deforestation.”

-All members agreed, including CIFOR, that we should not finalize the list of learning events topics too early, lest we lose the opportunity to cover new topics that emerge toward the end of the year.
-We do think we need to have the bulk of the topics determined by August but could leave two or three open, to be determined by October.
+All members agreed, including CIFOR, that we should not finalize the list of learning event topics too early, lest we lose the opportunity to cover new topics that emerge toward the end of the year.
+We do think we need to have the bulk of the topics determined by August but could leave two or three open, to be determined by early October.

 For the purpose of highlighting general topics for the FD4 brochure, here is a list of broad subjects that have emerged from our discussions thus far.
-Please vote on those topics which you favor so we can narrow this down to at least to six:
+Please vote on those topics which you favor so we can narrow this down to no more than six:

 1. Comparison of early results of REDD+ demonstration activities